Same-day Filing

 Illustrative Instances of Holding Companies

 Consider the case of Berkshire Hathaway, a classic example of a holding company.
-Originally a textile manufacturing company, it was acquired by Warren Buffet in the mid-1960s.
+Originally a textile manufacturing company, it was acquired by Warren Buffett in the mid-1960s.
 Today, Berkshire Hathaway is a holding company owning stakes in numerous businesses, including Geico, Dairy Queen, and Duracell.
-This structure allows Buffet to oversee these diverse companies under one umbrella, providing him with diversified revenue streams while spreading risk across multiple industries.
+This structure allows Buffett to oversee these diverse companies under one umbrella, providing him with diversified revenue streams while spreading risk across multiple industries.

 The Operational Mechanism of a Holding Company